Lowering blood glucose

 Long ferment sourdough breadSourdough bread made with 100% wholemeal is digestible, soft and very tasty.

-Complete avoidance of gluten-rich breads, either because of indigestability associated with proline or their high starch content is not necessary for those who enjoy only sourdoughs made from wholegrains; nor is it advisable.
+Complete avoidance of gluten-rich breads, either because of indigestibility associated with proline or their high starch content is not necessary for those who enjoy only sourdoughs made from wholegrains; nor is it advisable.

-Many nutritionists have pointed out that those avoiding gluten very often turn instead to highly-refined foods to their great detriment.
+Many nutritionists have pointed out that those avoiding gluten very often turn instead to highly refined foods to their great detriment.
+Anti-inflammatory DPP4 is reduced and processed starches raise blood glucose; cytokines have a field day setting up anger in our joints, muscles and capillaries.
+High cortisol further raises serum sugars.

-The tripeptides produced, rich in proline and glutamine, both of which we have difficulty with in gluten that has not been predigested, have a significant inhibitory activity on DPP-4; this means that lowering of blood glucose by the incretin hormones continues for longer.
+The tripeptides produced, rich in proline and glutamine both of which we may have difficulty with in gluten that has not been predigested, have a significant inhibitory effect on DPP-4; this means that lowering of blood glucose by the incretin hormones continues for longer causing hypoglycemia and wild swings in serum sugars.

 100% wholemeal flour from our Hawo mill.

 Freshly-ground 100% wholemeal flour is almost impossible to purchase; from your own mill it costs less than a quarter of the retail price.
-For those who bake sourdough bread daily the cost is paid off in around one year.
+For those who bake sourdough bread themselves daily, the cost is paid off in around one year.

 Researchers have found that an enzyme in ginger is particularly efficient in hydrolising gluten.
-Currently it is being used orally for enhancing immune function and stimulating insulin release for lowering blood glucose; via its inhibition of DPP-4.
+Currently it is being used orally in herbal medicine for enhancing immune function and stimulating insulin release for lowering blood glucose.

-Whilst pharmaceutical companies are looking to use this process for novel new medications, you can simply use finely-ground fresh ginger in your sourdough baking.
+Whilst pharmaceutical companies are looking to use this property for novel new medications, you can simply grate fresh ginger and turmeric daily into your cooking.

 It has long been known that fresh ginger has many benefits, especially for the diabetic.
 It is not however a substitute for avoiding refined carbs.

-South African Indians eat prodigious amounts of ginger, turmeric and garlic; but the prevalence of T2D is extremely high because of their love of white rice and cake flour for making soft rotis.
+South African Indians eat prodigious amounts of ginger, turmeric and garlic; but the prevalence of T2D is extremely high because of their love of polished, precooked rice and cake flour for making soft rotis.

 Exercise